everyday calculator

 Deep dive

-Count coins and cash fast—enter counts of quarters, dimes, nickels, pennies, and dollar bills to see total cents and dollars.
+Use this change counting calculator to total US coins and $1 bills in seconds—enter counts of quarters, dimes, nickels, pennies, and dollar bills to see total cents and dollars.

 FAQs